crycode-de/node-radiohead-serial/README.md

 > RHReliableDatagram provides Addressed, reliable, retransmitted, acknowledged variable length messages.

 Version of the used RadioHead library: *1.64 2016-12-10*

+This module can be used on any Linux system, for example a Raspberry Pi with Raspbian or a regular computer.

 ## Example scenario for using radiohead-serial